wepsree/substack/mental-exhaust.md

+# Mental Exhaust

 I think of thoughts as exhaust.
-You can capture your thoughts in the form of taking [notes](https://github.com/wepsree/substack/blob/main/Coming%20Soon.md) so you can reuse them at a later time.
+You can capture your thoughts in the form of taking [notes](https://github.com/wepsree/substack/blob/main/coming-soon.md) so you can reuse them at a later time.
 Or you can just let your ideas go into the ether, but that may preclude them from compounding on one another.

 In material science, there's a saying that there are no bad materials just poor applications.
 So even if you have a mundane idea, it may still be worth noting since it could be applied to seemingly unrelated fields.